clemenong1/Sigmapore/README.md

 ## 🌟 Elevator Pitch

-SigmaHealth uses real Singapore dengue, PSI and COVID data with AI chatbot guidance and community reporting to create a crowdsourced health monitoring system that turns citizens into sensors.
+SigmaHealth uses real Singapore dengue, PSI, and COVID data with AI chatbot guidance and community reporting to create a crowdsourced health monitoring system that turns citizens into sensors.

 ## 🚀 Quick Start